Skip to main content

 "LIO-ORG TCMU device " iSCSI NO Implicit Only

-Here LIO-ORG TCMU device is the network disk ID.
+Here LIO-ORG TCMU device is the network volume ID.

-5. Enable MPIO support for the network drive:
+5. Enable MPIO support for the network volume:

 mpclaim.exe -r -i -d "<block_storage_device>"

-Specify <block_storage_device> is the network disk ID you obtained in step 4.
+Specify <block_storage_device> — the network volume ID that you obtained in step 4.
 Note that the ID must be entered with spaces.

 Get-MPIOAvailableHW